DeepankarJha/deepankarjha/README.md

 ### Hi there 👋

-I am a hands-on leader, co-founder, and CTO of Ruuky.
+I am a hands-on leader, co-founder, and CTO.
 My passion for fintech and drive for success has allowed me to build a successful financial institution from the ground up.
 With a strong background in technology, I have a unique perspective on how to effectively manage and grow a business.

 As a seasoned leader, I excel in building and leading teams from scratch.
 My ability to motivate and inspire others has resulted in a highly productive and engaged workforce.
 My drive to tackle challenging projects and find innovative solutions has been the cornerstone of my success.